ProjectCloudApp/TeamNameMissing/README.md

 <br />
 <br />
-<li><b>Show History</b></li>
+<li><b>Chart</b></li>
-In this Show History tab, when users press on the button, they'll be directed to the History Screen which allows users to view the <b>BMI History</b>, <b>BMI Chart</b>, <b>Calorie History</b>, or <b>Calorie Chart</b> after they save their result into the database.
+In this BMI Chart or Calories Chart,it will show the BMI PIE or calories PIE after users clicked.

 # ReadMe

 # STEPs taken by developers when implementing the app.

-> Step 1:Define the purpose of creating the app
+Step 1:Define the purpose of creating the app

-> Step 2:Plan the functionality and Features of the app
+Step 2:Plan the functionality and Features of the app

-> Step 3:Desire the user interface for the app
+Step 3:Desire the user interface for the app

-> Step 4:Choose a development path(For us ,we are using MIT app inventor)
+Step 4:Choose a development path(For us ,we are using MIT app inventor)

-> Step 5:Develop the app
+Step 5:Develop the app

-> Step 6:Test Your app
+Step 6:Test Your app

-> Step 7:Launch your app
+Step 7:Launch your app

-> Step 8:Promote and Marketing
+Step 8:Promote and Marketing

 ## Hardware /Software tools

 ## Hardware
-> - Laptops
+- Laptops
-> - handphone
+- handphone

 ## Software
-> - Browsers
+- Browsers

 ## Platform
 #### Mit app inventor